ZettaAI/zetta_utils/README.rst

 .. teaser-begin

 ``zetta_utils`` is a colleciton of core components used in Zetta AI's connectomics pipeline.
 It includes tools for data IO, visualization, logging, training utilities and more.

-Its main goal is to provide clean and powerful abstractions to accelerate connectomics research.
+Its main goal is to provide clean, powerful abstractions and accelerate connectomics research.

 .. teaser-end

-.. -project-information-
+.. project-info-begin

 Project Information
 ===================